 What do I love about being an artist?
 I love what I do.
 I want to go to my studio every day and have a perfect day.
 On my perfect day, I want to express something of significance.
 Once I am in my studio, my mind starts to make connections.
 By fostering a studio practice with risk-taking and openness, I open an infinite space.
 Every painting l create opens a new conversation about, What if?
 I like to stay open to the possibility of generating tension in my work.
 I don’t want to overthink what I am doing.
 Words have never been a strong point of mine, so l stick… Read More »What do I love about being an artist?

-©Stuart Bush, A section of ourselves as a commodified object, oil on aluminium panel, 80 x 120cm Often when a viewer looks at works of art they ask themselves, ‘why did the artist make this?’
-However I believe that understanding the original idea or intention of my work defeats my ambitions for this artwork.
+A painting has to stand up by itself Often when a viewer looks at works of art they ask themselves, ‘why did the artist make this?’
+However, I believe that understanding the original idea or intention of my work defeats my ambitions for this artwork.
 Instinct led me to paint this painting.
+A painting has to stand up by itself.
 By trying to understand my instincts my aims are never going to be clear.
 Creativity is instinctive, and it is buried within me.
 I’m interested in this part of myself.
 I am curious about exploring what I am hung up on.
 I’m not in control of what comes out.
-Braque said,… Read More »A painting has to stand up by itself
+Braque… Read More »A painting has to stand up by itself